 - Tear your scraps into pieces that are about 6 inches long and 1 inch wide.
 There's no need to be exact, so no need to pull out a ruler—you can eyeball the lengths of fabric.

 - Use a pair of wire cutters to clip the hook off of the top of a wire hanger.

 - Shape the remaining wire into a circle and tape the two ends together with duct tape.
-This will serve as the form for your wreath.
+This will serve as the form of your wreath.